IntelTakes/Hidden-Friends-Finder/README.md

 HFF automates search for friends of targeted profile based on graph search method.
 It's designed as OSINT tool for online investigations (not stalking your ex :wink:).
 Depends on profile activity and privacy settings it can "extract" from 30% to 90% of private friends list.

-### _Requirements_:
+#### _Requirements_:
 - Python 3 plus additional libraries: Click, tqdm, Requests. (check requirements.txt)
 - Chrome browser installed.
 Selenium headless webdriver is included for Windows and MacOS.
 HFF checks for OS type and choose correct driver.
 - Target profile must have at least one post and one comment or reaction visible publicly.
 - Only works with english version of Facebook so check your language settings.
 - HFF works much better on accounts where "friends list" visibility is set to - "only friends" (most cases).
 Privacy setting "only me" works as well but returns fewer accounts.
+- Tested on Mac and Win terminals.

 _____
 ### RUN:
 `$ python HFF.py`
-or

 `$ python HFF.py -l [login email] -p [password to facebook] -t [target Facebook ID]`

 After the launch program runs in 5 phases: